Paris Travel Tips & Tricks: 2026 Guide for First-Time Visitors

 6. Prepare for airport-style security checks everywhere

 Nowadays, pretty much every popular landmark in Paris has an airport-style security check at the entrance.
-Some of them are stricter than others, but it’s best to be prepared for that.
+Some of them are stricter than others, but it’s best to be prepared for it everywhere you go.

-A few tips to make it a seamless experience:
+A few tips to make it go smoothly:

 • Carry as little as possible.

-• Leave all the sharp items in your hotel room (so no pocket knives or small nail scissors).
+• Leave sharp items in your hotel room (no pocket knives or small nail scissors).

-• Empty your pockets before you get checked so that you aren’t holding up the line.
+• Empty your pockets before your turn so you don’t slow down the line.

 Musee d'Orsay entrance and security lines in Paris